mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-ground-plane-classes.md

 ---
-title: RDK Ground Plane classes
+title: RDK Ground Plane
-description: This document describes how to use the RDK ground plane classes in C/C++.
+description: This document describes how to use the RDK ground plane class in C/C++.
 authors: ['john_croudy']
 sdk: ['C/C++']
 languages: ['C/C++']